getabetterpic/angular-cli/packages/@ngtools/webpack/README.md

 Webpack plugin that AoT compiles your Angular components and modules.

+This is a fork of @ngtools/webpack that allows for multiple entry modules.

 ## Usage

 In your webpack config, add the following plugin and loader.